-Garmin’s training plans are predesigned training programs that you can sync to your watch, allowing you to use it as a virtual coach.
+Garmin’s training plans are predesigned training blocks that you can sync to your watch, allowing you to use it as a virtual coach.
 This means that you’ll have everything written out that you need to do for a run right on your wrist.

 Garmin Connect Training Plans includes running, cycling, and triathlon plans.
 If you select a running plan, there can sometimes be non-run workouts, which will be displayed like a note in your Training Plans or Training Calendar section of your Garmin device.

-All the running plans are 12-16 weeks, including the 5k plan, which is likely too long for an intermediate or advanced runner, but you are unable to shorten them.
+All the running plans are 12-16 weeks, including the 5k plan, which is likely too long for an intermediate or advanced runner.
+But you are unable to shorten them.
 The number of workouts per week range from 3 to 8.

 How Can Runners Access the Training Plans?

-Although you can send a Garmin Connect Training Plan to your device after you select it, you won’t be able to browse them on your watch or even on your phone app.
+Although you can send a Garmin Connect Training Plan to your device after you select it, you won’t be able to browse them on your watch, or even on your phone app.
 You have to log into the web-based Garmin Connect in order to see them.

-To do this, sign into Garmin Connect on a web browser and select Training > Training Plans to see all the plans available.
+To do this, sign into Garmin Connect on a web browser and select Training > Training Plans to see all the options available.
 You can narrow options by plan type, distance, or level.
 Once you select a plan, you can input when you plan to start or when your race is.

-After you’ve input that information, select Schedule and then send your training plan to a compatible device.
+After you’ve input that information, select Schedule, and then send your training plan to a compatible device.
 You are able to edit your training plan if you need to change or remove the workout for that day.

 Can Workouts be Uploaded to Your Garmin?

 Yes, as I mentioned above, the workouts from the Garmin Connect Training Plan can be sent to compatible watches.
 You can also send and select specific workouts (or even design your own).
 This can be done either from the web-based Garmin Connect or the app on your phone.